Anomalous-Sentiment/discord-allbw-bot-js/README.md

 1. Create a `.env` file with all variables filled in, using `example.env` as reference.
 This will be the used for the dev environment. `prod.env` will have the same structure but will be used for the production environment instead.
 2. Run `npm install` to install the required packages.
 3. Run `npm run dev-introspect` to generate the models that will be used by sequelize using the dev database.
 Alternatively, run `npm run prod-introspect` to introspect using production database.
+4. Deploy and update slash commands.
+Use `npm run dev-deploy-commands` to update the dev version of bot, or `npm run prod-deploy-commands` to update commands of the production bot.
-4. Run `npm run dev` to start the bot using dev environment variables.
+5. Run `npm run dev` to start the bot using dev environment variables.
 Alternatively, use `npm run start` to start the bot using production environment variables